gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

 1. Include your CSS in your hosting page (HTML file).
 2. Utilize normal `<style>` tags in your `UiBinder` files.

-We’ll use the 2nd approach, but be aware that it will include a new `<style>` element in the DOM tree each time you create a new widget.
+We'll use the 2nd approach, but be aware that it will include a new `<style>` element in the DOM tree each time you create a new widget.
 In our case, we only have one instance of `Main.ui.xml` in our application, so this is not a problem.

 -  Change color of the toolbar, style the header text and the content panel: